List of The Dumping Ground characters: Floss Guppy

-In Series 8, it's revealed via a DNA test that Ross is her twin brother and her mum's name is Jane Sadler, making her real last name Sadler.
-They go in search of their mum on their own, following an address but it is the wrong house.
+In Series 8, it's revealed via a DNA test that Ross is her twin brother and her mother's name is Jane Sadler, making her real last name Sadler.
+They go in search of their mother on their own, following an address but it is the wrong house.

-In Series 9, Floss is given the chance to meet her real mum and ask her the questions she has always wanted to know answers to.
-However, when she realizes that her mum isn't coming to take her out of care, she becomes upset and decides to cut contact with her.
+In Series 9, Floss is given the chance to meet her real mother and ask her the questions she has always wanted to know answers to.
+However, when she realizes that her mother is not coming to take her out of care, she becomes upset and decides to cut contact with her.

+In Series 10, she enters a baking competition in the hopes of getting into a baking academy.
+While she doesn't win, Lily (who was judging the contest) offers to let Floss take ownership of one of her cafes, which also has a flat above it.
+Floss accepts and moves out of The Dumping Ground, with her friends, both old and new, surprising her at the cafe.

 Mo Michaels

 Anthony "Mo" Michaels, portrayed by Reece Buttery, made his first appearance on 1 March 2013 in series 1 of The Dumping Ground during the episode "Oh, Mo!".
 He departed in series 4.

 Mo is a kind, eccentric kid in the 'Dumping Ground'.
 He first appeared in "Oh, Mo!"
 His age is 10, as of series 3 of The Dumping Ground.
 In series 4, Mo is annoyed by younger residents like Joseph.

 The Dumping Ground Series 1 – Mo arrived at the Elm Tree House prior to the episode Oh, Mo! where he was made to share a room with Tyler.
 To Tyler's ire, Mo enjoyed collecting rubbish from the bins (which he dubbed treasure, which he made arts and crafts from) and would take it into their bedroom, effectively turning the bedroom into a rubbish dump.
 This eventually annoyed Tyler to the point that one day, he took Mo's "treasure" and dumped it over the stairs onto the ground floor, declaring that it was what he had to put up with.
-Mo was told to take his "treasure" to the attic and Tyler ended up being moved to Rick's bedroom, leading to Mo getting the room to himself, with which he was very pleased and tried to give Tyler a hug (to Tyler's disgust).
+Mo was told to take his "treasure" to the attic and Tyler ended up being moved to Rick's bedroom, leading to Mo having the room to himself, with which he was pleased and tried to give Tyler a hug (to Tyler's disgust).
 Whilst the others (except Jody and Elektra) were out, Mo took belongings from the other residents' rooms and (with Floss's help) built an "Ant Theme Park" by placing jam on the belongings to attract the ants, which he had brought into the house.
 This unfortunately led to Mo receiving more ire from the Dumping Ground residents, only to be stopped by Tee.